 Challenge number Detail of challenge 1 Assessments, lesson observations and discussions with staff and pupils indicate underdeveloped language skills and vocabulary gaps among a significant proportion of the pupil population.
 These gaps are evident from Nursery through to Year 4 and in general, are more prevalent among our disadvantaged pupils than their peers.
 2 Phonics assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 3 Assessments, lesson observations and discussions with staff and pupils indicate that Writing attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
 4 Assessments, lesson observations and discussions with staff and pupils indicate that Maths attainment among disadvantaged pupils is below that of non-disadvantaged pupils.
-5 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
+5 Our assessments and observations indicate that the education and wellbeing of some of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations.
-6 Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils, notably due to a lack of social contact, and a lack of enrichment opportunities during school closure.
+6 Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils.
 These challenges particularly affect disadvantaged pupils, including their attainment